eth-brownie/brownie/docs/quickstart.rst

 When a contact is deployed you are returned a :func:`Contract <brownie.network.contract.ProjectContract>` object that can be used to interact with it.
 This object is also added to the :func:`ContractContainer <brownie.network.contract.ContractContainer>`.

 :func:`Contract <brownie.network.contract.ProjectContract>` objects contain class methods for performing calls and transactions.
-In this example we are checking a token balance and transfering tokens:
+In this example we are checking a token balance and transferring tokens:

 .. code-block:: python